yash-sharma1/docs-site/docs/api-reference/cli.md

 Use "bnbcli [command] --help" for more information about a command.
 ```

+**Notice**: there is one special flag `--trust-node` of most sub commands, if not enabled which is by default the CLI
+will take extra 2-4 seconds to verify blockchain proof at current height.
+You can enable that flag if the peer is trustful
+so that most commands will accomplish in 500 millisecond。

 ## CLI Reference

 For detail usage, you can refer to: